angular/angular/aio/content/guide/routing-with-urlmatcher.md

 # Tutorial: Creating custom route matches

 The Angular Router supports a powerful matching strategy that you can use to help users navigate your application.
 This matching strategy supports static routes, variable routes with parameters, wildcard routes, and so on.
-You can also build your own custom pattern matching for situations in which the URLs are more complicated.
+Also, build your own custom pattern matching for situations in which the URLs are more complicated.

 In this tutorial, you'll build a custom route matcher using Angular's `UrlMatcher`.
 This matcher looks for a Twitter handle in the URL.